Traveling To Mexico By Car: Your Complete Guide

 How To Use The Ready Lane

 Once you have located the Ready Lane, get out your passport card and get ready to scan.
-When you pull up, display each card to the “Point Cards Here” sign located on the in-lane reader.
+When you pull up, display each card to the “Point Cards Here” sign on the in-lane reader.

 Entry Permit (FMM)